getpelican/pelican-plugins/liquid_tags/Readme.md

 can be collapsed by tapping on their header.
 Cells without collapsed comments are rendered as standard code input cells.

+## Configuration settings in custom tags

+Tags do not have access to the full Pelicans settings, and instead arrange for the variables to be passed to the tag.
+For tag authors who plan to add their tag as in-tree tags, they can just add the variables they need to an array in `mdx_liquid_tags.py`, but out-of-tree tags can specify which variables they need by including a tuple of (variable, default value, helptext) in the user's `pelicanconf.py` settings:

+    LIQUID_CONFIGS = (('PATH', '.', "The default path"), ('SITENAME', 'Default Sitename', 'The name of the site'))

 ## Testing

 To test the plugin in multiple environments we use [tox](http://tox.readthedocs.org/en/latest/).
 To run the entire test suite: